leylabmpi/ll_pipeline_utils/README.md

 Boilerplate code used by all/most of the Ley Lab snakemake pipelines

+* Version: 0.1.0
+* Authors:
+  * Nick Youngblut <nyoungb2@gmail.com>
+* Maintainers:
+  * Nick Youngblut <nyoungb2@gmail.com>

 The repo acts as a "submodule" in the git repos of each pipeline.
 Submodules are repos inside other repos that can be updated separately from the main (parent) repo.

-The repo also includes [snakeamke profiles](https://github.com/Snakemake-Profiles) for running snakemake on a cluster (SGE & SLURM currently supported).
+The repo also includes [snakemake profiles](https://github.com/Snakemake-Profiles) for running snakemake on a cluster.
+SGE & SLURM are currently supported, but you may want to edit each, depending on your cluster setup.
 You do **NOT** need to add the profile(s) to your `~/.config/snakemake/` directory!

+# Setup

-# How to update this submodule in an existing pipeline
+## How to update this submodule in an existing pipeline

 ```
 cd /path/to/PIPELINE/
 git submodule update --remote --init --recursive
 ```

-# How to add this submodule to an existing pipeline repository
+## How to add this submodule to an existing pipeline repository

 ```
 cd /path/to/PIPELINE/